LuisCarlosRodr/mad_flut_p/README.md

 - Sensor integration for capturing GPS coordinates and orientation data.

 ## How to Use

-To get started with the Flutter app as a user, follow these simple instructions:

-1. **Download and Install the App:**
+### Download and Install the App:
-   - Visit the Google Play Store or Apple Store on your mobile device.
+1. Visit the Google Play Store or Apple Store on your mobile device.
-   - Search for "Flutter App" and locate the app in the search results.
+2. Search for "Mad_Flut_P" and locate the app in the search results.
-   - Tap on the app icon to open its store page.
+3. Tap on the app icon to open its store page.
-   - Press the "Install" or "Get" button to download and install the app on your device.
+4. Press the "Install" or "Get" button to download and install the app on your device.

-2. **Launch the App:**
+### Launch the App:
-   - Once the installation is complete, locate the Flutter app icon on your device's home screen or app drawer.
+1. Once the installation is complete, locate the Mad_Flut_P app icon on your device's home screen or app drawer.
-   - Tap on the app icon to launch Flutter.
+2. Tap on the app icon to launch Mad_Flut_P.

-3. **Explore App Features:**
+### Explore App Features:
 - Upon launching the app, you will be greeted with the main interface, which may include a map view.
 - Explore the various features of the app, such as searching for nearby landmarks, filtering routes by transportation mode, and accessing real-time traffic information.
 - Navigate through different sections of the app using the navigation menu or toolbar provided.

-4. **Customize Preferences (Optional):**
+### Customize Preferences (Optional):
 - If desired, navigate to the app's settings or preferences section to customize your experience.
-   - You may be able to adjust settings related to map display.
+- Adjust settings related to map display and other preferences.

-5. **Enjoy Using Flutter:**
+### Enjoy Using Mad_Flut_P:
-   - Start using Flutter to discover nearby points of interest, plan routes, and navigate your surroundings with ease.
+- Start using Mad_Flut_P to discover nearby points of interest, plan routes, and navigate your surroundings with ease.
 - Feel free to explore all the features and functionalities offered by the app to enhance your navigation and exploration experience.

-6. **Provide Feedback:**
-   - If you encounter any issues, have suggestions for improvement, or want to share your feedback, navigate to the app's settings or help section to find information on how to contact the developer or provide feedback.

-By following these steps, you can easily get started with using the Flutter app and make the most out of its features for your navigation needs.

 ## Participants
 List of MAD developers:
 - Name SecondName Member1 (luiscarlos.rodriguez.escudero@alumnos.upm.es)
 - Name SecondName Member1 (javierdiez.tejeda@alumnos.upm.es)

+Workload distribution between members: 50%/50%